websanco/liferay-learn/docs/analytics-cloud/latest/en/people/segments/segments.md

 ![The Breakdown panel shows the distribution of the segment members based on selected attributes.](./segments/images/06.png)

 Up to 10 different attributes are shown on this panel.
-To see the fill list of breakdowns click on the *Explore Breakdown* link.
+To see the fill list of breakdowns click on the *Explore Breakdown* link at the bottom of the panel.
+Alternatively, click the *Distribution* tab at the top of the page.

 ## Membership Tab